-- a.
+- Radish plants were randomly selected and tagged.
+Datafrom the tagged plants was collected at 2 weeks interval on; - a.
 Plant height: The plant height was measured from the base to tip of the plant with the aid of meter rule in centimeter (cm). - b.
 Leaf count: Number of leaves was counted per plant. - c.
-Leaf Area: The leaf length and breadth were measured and leaf area calculated using

-Leaf Area (LA) = Length x Breadth in centimeter squared (cm2) - d.
+Leaf Area: The leaf length and breadth were measured and leaf area calculated using Leaf Area (LA) = Length x Breadth in centimeter squared (cm2) - d.
 Number of Roots: This was done by counting the number of roots each plant produces - e.
-Length of Root: This was done using a meter rule in centimeter (em) - f.
+Length of Root: This was done using a meter rule in centimeter (cm) - f.
 Diameter of Root: This was measured using a vernier caliper in centimeter (cm) - g.
 Root Weight: This was done by using a weighting balance to determine the weight of the radish root in kilogram (kg)

-Data collected was subjected to analysis of variance (ANOVA) at 5% level of significance using Minitab 23-and where significance was declared.
+Data collected was subjected to analysis of variance (ANOVA) at 5% level of significance using Minitab 23 and where significance was declared.
 Duncan Multiple Range Test (DMRT) was used to separate the means.

-132 3.0 RESULTS AND DISCUSSION
+3.0 RESULTS AND DISCUSSION

-133 3.1 Results
+3.1 Results

-3.1.1Physical And Chemical analysis of Soil in the Study Area
+3.1.1 Physical And Chemical analysis of Soil in the Study Area

 The physical and chemical property of the soil in the study area is presented in Table 1.
 The result showed that the soil pH was 5.9 which is slightly acidic.
 It is the preferred soil pH range for good growth and development of most crops.
-Organic matter had an average value of 11.5%, while the respective nutrient constituents of nitrogen, phosphorus, potassium, calcium and magnesium were in average quantities 0.036%, 6.2, 95.9, 5.3 and 3.6ppm were in average quantities-respectively for optimum production of most crops.
-The soil ean-could be classified as sandy loam.
+Organic matter had an average value of 11.5%, while the respective nutrient constituents of nitrogen, phosphorus, potassium, calcium and magnesium were 0.036%, 6.2, 95.9, 5.3 and 3.6ppm were in average quantities for optimum production of most crops.
+The soil can be classified as sandy loam.
 The percentage composition of sand, silt and clay (10.88% clay, 12% silt, and 77.12% sand) confirms that the presences of organic matter, which make the soil good for crop production.